skyfielders/python-skyfield/skyfield/documentation/almanac.rst

 So Skyfield instead returns the moment when the Sun is closest to the horizon, with the accompanying value ``False``.

-In case you are maintaining older code: versions before Skyfield 1.47 could only compute sunrises and sunsets with an almanac routine that was both slower than the modern routine described above, and that also tended to miss sunrises and sunsets in the Arctic and Antarctic.
+In case you are maintaining older code, versions of Skyfield before 1.47 could only compute sunrises and sunsets with an almanac routine that was both slower than the routine described above, and that also tended to miss sunrises and sunsets in the Arctic and Antarctic.
 Here’s how the older routine is called: